JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 > }
 > // ...
 > ```
-> Note how `Printer createPrinter(Formatter formatter)` on JBR API side translates into
+> Note how `Printer createPrinter(Formatter formatter)` on the JBR API side translates into
-> `PrinterImpl createPrinter(FormatterCallback formatter)` on JBR side.
+> `PrinterImpl createPrinter(FormatterCallback formatter)` on the JBR side.

-When JBR API backend determines service availability, it also considers all mapped types, reachable from that service, that means that failure to find implementation for a type, used (even indirectly) by a service, will render that service unsupported.
+When the JBR API backend determines the service availability it also considers all mapped types reachable from that service.
+Therefore, a failure to find an implementation for a type used (even indirectly) by a service will render that service unsupported.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/f167aefa480e8d37e9941a25f0b40981b74a47be/blockquotes/badge/light-theme/example.svg">